JetBrains/intellij-sdk-docs/basics/types_of_plugins.md

 ## Framework Integration

-Framework integration consists of improved code insight features which are typical for a given framework, as well as the option to use framework-specific functionality directly from the IDE.
+Framework integration consists of improved code insight features, which are typical for a given framework, as well as the option to use framework-specific functionality directly from the IDE.
 Sometimes it also includes language support elements for a custom syntax or DSL.

 * Specific code insight
 * Direct access to framework-specific functionality